Daraniel1000/ium-eshoppping/README.md

 # How it works

-Server stores a model that predicts if given user would buy given product at given discount.
+Server stores two models that predicts if given user would buy given product at given discount.

 Client logs in as some user and chooses some product.
-Server polls the model with series of discounts and responds with the lowest one that got a positive response from the model.
+Server polls the model the user is assigned to with series of discounts and responds with the lowest one that got a positive response from the model.

 # Usage